Renato-Rodrigues/EU_2040_transformation/README.md

 # Model version and results

 - Results were created using REMIND version 3.2 with 21 regions (REMIND-EU).
-- The run files can be provided by request, and are internally located at the PIK cluster infraestrcurture under: `/p/projects/ecemf/REMIND/2040_scenarios/v04_2023_06_02`
+- The run files can be provided by request and are internally located at the PIK cluster infrastructure under: `/p/projects/ecemf/REMIND/2040_scenarios/v04_2023_06_02`

 # License

-- Model runs and scenario data for this study are provided under a CC-BY-4.0 license.
+- Model runs and scenario data for this study are provided under a CC-BY-4.0 licence.

 # Results used in the paper